zcsys/Experiment137/readme.md

 * KDTree to calculate sparse distance matrix
 * conv2d to calculate resource diffusion

-#### Era 1: LUCA
+#### Era 1: FUCA
+* Toroidal boundaries
-* Monad8C301: Same as Monad8B265, except having an internal state (works same as a memory organ - acts as both input and output) of 2 tanh(float32) variables (17673 parameters)
+* Monad8C287: Same as Monad8B265, except having an internal state (works same as a memory organ - acts as both input and output) of 4 tanh(float32) variables (18527 parameters)